aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-reInvent/Lab_200_AIM207/Readme.md

 # Notes
 - After the lab, make sure you check out new features in the console: **Garage**, where you can customize the sensors on your car, and **Community races** where you can create your own virtual races in the AWS console that you can race in with friends and colleagues.
 - **DeepRacer will have three racing formats in 2020**, namely time-trial, object avoidance, and head-to-head racing.
-Time-trial racing involves racing a single car on an unobstructed track with the goal of setting the fastest lap time possible.
-Object avoidance racing is similar to time-trial racing, however, there are objects on the track while the single car is racing for the fastest lap time.
-Head-to-head racing involves two cars racing on the same track simultaneously to see who crosses the finish line first.
-- **In this lab we are targeting a time-trial model.
-You can only race time-trial models at the MGM Grand Garden and Quad at Aria, at re:Invent 2019**.
-Furthermore, you can get a reasonable time-trial model within 120 minutes of training.
-If you decide to deviate and train a head-to-head or object avoidance model, these models can take in excess of 10 hours to train after which you can evaluate your model's performance in the console.
+- **In this lab we are targeting a time-trial model**.
+You can get a reasonable time-trial model within 120 minutes of training.
 -  Join us in the **[AWS DeepRacer Slack Community](https://deepracer-community.slack.com/)** or post your questions to the [AWS DeepRacer forum](https://forums.aws.amazon.com/forum.jspa?forumID=318).
 - If you want to continue learning after the lab, please check out the online video course by the AWS Training and Certification team, called **[AWS DeepRacer: Driven by Reinforcement Learning](https://www.aws.training/learningobject/wbc?id=32143)**.